“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “Not at all,” she answered, shaking her head in bewilderment.
 As she walked over to the single biobed in the medlab, Killian followed her with the phaser in her hand.
 Once Telek was close enough to the bed, the doctor reached down and pressed a control that erected a forcefield around the lieutenant and the diagnostic bed.
 Only then did she return her weapon to its holster once more.

 “Observe, Commander,” the Human said, drawing Jaarid’s attention back to the monitor.
 “This is something that I only heard being theorized about by a Dr. Mora at Starfleet Medical before the war.
-It’s called a muta-prion and it was theorized to be the building block of Changeling DNA.”
+It’s called a mutagenic prion, or muta-prion, and it was theorized to be the building block of Changeling DNA.”

 DeLuca looked at her with his silver eyes wide.
 “You mean shapeshifters?
 As in the Founders?
 As in the Dominion?”